bhartiy/learnsellacious/pages/02.installuninstall/02.quickstart-installation/docs.md

 1. Download the quickstart package from https://www.sellacious.com/download.
 ![](quickstart1.png)
 2. Unzip quickstart package "SQuickv2-Quickstart_v2.x.x.zip".
-When installing on Localhost place the unziped folder inside **htdocs** folder.
+When installing on Localhost place the unziped folder inside 'htdocs' folder.
 When installing on server use website root folder, mostly its named as `public html` or `www`.
-Now visit url of your site.
 3. In XAMPP, all databases bydefault are under user `root` with no password.
 4. For online server,
 *  Go to cPanel > Databases > MySQL databases